qwertie/LoycCore/essentials/messagesink.md

 date: 14 Jan 2017
 ---

-At one time, log4net was a very popular logging library for C#/.NET.
-Several years ago I decided to have a look at it - admittedly, without ever actually using it before - with the goal of producing a much smaller logging library within [Loyc.Essentials](http://core.loyc.net/essentials/) that provided the most commonly-used features of log4net.
+Several years ago (and still today), log4net was a very popular logging library for C#/.NET.
+And, several years ago, I had the idea to distill the most important, popular libraries into a single library.
+So I took a look at log4net - admittedly, without ever actually using it before - with the goal of producing a much smaller logging library within [Loyc.Essentials](http://core.loyc.net/essentials/) that provided the most commonly-used features of log4net.

 That didn't work out.
 It turned out that log4net was not merely a _large_ library (larger than all of Loyc.Essentials), but it was also very complicated, a spaghetti of interwoven interfaces and dependencies.
 It was difficult to follow how it worked internally, and I wasn't sure where the useful "core" was that would retain compatibility with the most commonly-used features.